EMielke76/git_homework/thoughts.md

 Commitments Moving Forward
 1. Setting a  20min timer on my Google searching so I do not fall down a search rabbit hole, blink, and find 2hrs of my day gone.

 2. Using that same timer to keep track of the time I spend trouble-shooting a problem.
 20min chunks before either walking away from the problem for 5min, or asking for help, depending on whether or not I felt like I was making any progress on the issue at hand.

+Shoutout
+1. My partner Blair has been a constant rock through the years, and continues to do so for me now as I begin this endeavor.
+Despite working her own crazy schedule, she still finds time to check in on me, ask me how school and my Mod-1 Prework is going.
+She takes a genuine interest in what I'm doing, makes me feel seen and loved...tackling this program without her would be a very, very different experience.